-14 Financial instruments (Cont'd)
+13 Financial instruments (continued)

 Interest rate risk

 Interest rate risk is the risk the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company does not hold any financial liabilities with variable interest rates.